 When optimizing an existing post, it’s important to know what NOT to do (I’ve tried them all, they kill rankings):

-- Do not change individual blog post URLs unless absolutely necessary.
+- Do not change URLs without setting up redirects.

 - Do not remove important keywords or big chunks of text from a blog that is already ranking high in search results.

 - Do not make changes over and over.
 Optimize a post and move on.

 If you do any of the above, the blog post will probably be knocked down in rankings – but – will probably resurface again down the road as soon as Google figures out you’ve improved it.

 What CAN we change?
 The goal is not to take away from or replace existing content.
 The goal is to enhance or add to the content.

 (Note: start by optimizing posts that have a lead capture or sale in place to maximize income).

 Quick Definitions for Terms Found in Google Analytics